Skip to content

 auth.user — the principal serializer

 The framework doesn't know the shape of your User.
-A module (typically users) registers a principal_serializer: Callable[[User], dict] during register_settings:
+A module (the auth module) assigns a serializer to app.state.principal_serializer during register_settings:

 python